-First cohort launching in Winter 2025
+First cohort launching in Spring 2025

-Work on real games
+Work on real games.

-Work on real games
+Work on real games.

-Work on real games
+Work on real games.

 The image featured at the top of the about us page #1